IF YOU’RE THINKING A WOOD FENCE IS JUST A WOOD FENCE, YOU’RE SETTING YOURSELF UP FOR FAILURE.

 (1).
 Standard galvanized nails and staples are rusting out within six-eight months of installation.

 (2).
 More splitting, cracking, cupping, and warping occurs when thinner lumber is used.

 (3).
 The lumber shrinks at twice the rate than that of lumber treated with arsenic.

 None of our competitors will tell you this information, but just look around your neighborhood and chances are you will see the three distinct problems hard at work.

-So don't be the homeowner that gets mesmerized by the likable salesperson or discount fence company.
-If you do and use the wrong fasteners and pressure treating code, the pickets will separate from the runners within 12 months, the framework will separate from the posts within 36 months, and that beautiful fence will warp itself apart and those pickets will rot within 5-8 years.
-Simply put, that new wood fence will become nothing more than a Popsicle stick experiment.
+So don't be the homeowner that gets mesmerized by the likable salesperson or discount fence company; if they use the wrong fasteners or runners, the pickets will separate from the runners within 12 months, the framework will separate from the posts within 36 months, and the fence will warp itself apart within 7 years.
+Your new wood fence will become nothing more than a Popsicle stick experiment, at your expense.

-We cannot stress this enough: It is now more important than ever to understand the intricacies of pressure-treated lumber and the manner in which wood fence is constructed.
-We highly recommend that the homeowner read our comprehensive guide to purchasing wood fences prior to scheduling a single estimate.
+We cannot stress this enough: It is now more important than ever to understand the intricacies of pressure-treated lumber.
+We highly recommend that the homeowner read our comprehensive guide to purchasing wood fences before scheduling a single estimate.